hmdraza9/TestREST/README.md

 28 Nov 2023 - Filter out the contents of response using queryParam, using JsonPath to fetch the respective comment out of 5 of them

 1 Dec 2023 - Started scripting for OAuth.
 Docx file for help, Start from lecture 62

+14 Dec 2023 - Added POJO classes and further required dependencies, need to implement in response capture